tw4l/brunnhilde/README.md

 Brunnhilde runs Siegfried against a specified directory, loads the results into a sqlite3 database, and queries the database to generate reports to aid in triage, arrangement, and description of digital archives.
 Outputs include:

-* A human-readable HTML report
+* A folder of more focused CSV reports on file formats and versions, mimetypes, last modified dates, unidentified files, Siegfried warnings and errors, and duplicate files (by md5 hash).
 * A tree report of the directory structure
 * The full Siegfried CSV output
-* A folder of more focused CSV reports on file formats and versions, mimetypes, last modified dates, unidentified files, Siegfried warnings and errors, and duplicate files (by md5 hash).
+* A human-readable HTML report, presenting the information from the CSV outputs in a single place alongside some aggregate statistics about the material as a whole (number of files, number of identified file formats, begin and end dates, number of unique files vs. duplicate files, and so on)

 All outputs are placed into a new directory named after the filename passed to Brunnhilde as the second argument.